Brouillard119/Houming_Huang.github.io/README.md

 📆 2023.3
 💼 MATLAB Machine Learning Course Application

-· Use MATLAB to complete the Kaggle machine learning task Porter Delivery Time Estimation by building BP neural network.
+· Use MATLAB to complete the Kaggle machine learning task Porter Delivery Time Estimation by building a BP neural network.
 The specific steps include data preprocessing, feature encoding, feature correlation coefficient calculation, dataset division, creation of BP neural network, neural network training, and simulation test, calculation of mean-variance and other indicators to evaluate the training effect, result visualization, etc.

 · Use the Naive Bayesian algorithm to complete the same task, calculate and visualize the performance indexes of both the Naive Bayesian algorithm and BP neural network method to evaluate and compare the two methods.

 · Write a course practicum report, detailedly sort out the process of using naive Bayesian algorithm and BP neural network to deal with complex datasets, and summarize the characteristics and advantages of the two methods.

 Project Link: https://github.com/Houming-Huang/PDTE

-📆 2022.12
-💼 Hadoop Distributed Cluster Construction

-· Familiar with common data business models and applications of enterprises, familiar with big data technology ecosystem, including Sqoop, Flume, Kafka, Hadoop, and understand their specific application scenarios in enterprise distributed architecture.

-· Build Hadoop distributed clusters, including installing JDK packages through Linux to configure Java environment, configuring Hadoop-related environment variables, installing Hadoop and configuring core setting files such as core-site.xml and hdfs-site.xml, creating public and private keys to realize SSH secret-free login, initializing Hadoop with system commands, etc.

-· Configure the PHP environment, penetrate the internal network through cpolar without a fixed domain name, and establish an encrypted security tunnel between the internal and external networks, so as to publish the built cluster environment on the public network, so that the instructors of the school can check the operation results and evaluate the scores.

-· Write the practicum report and sort out the common data distributed architectures, including HDFS architecture, YARN architecture, and MapReduce architecture.
-Summarize the shortcomings of various tools in some application levels and put forward complementary schemes to be combined with other tools.
-Summarize the construction process of the Hadoop distributed cluster, etc.
 ## Education
 📆 2020 - 2024
 🏫 Nanjing University of Information Science and Technology